pbuckner/x-plane_plugins/XPython/docs/source/usage/runtime_menus.rst

   If all else fails, you can always re-download the zip file (mentioned at the top of this page) and replace your current XPPython3 folder with the contents of the zip file.

+* **Download Samples** -- Refreshes python sample plugins by downloading the latest set from github and putting them in the ``PythonPlugins/samples`` subdirectory.
+Moving a sample plugin from there up into the ``PythonPlugins`` will enable it to be loaded by X-Plane.
+See :doc:`/development/samples`.

 * **Pip Package Installer** -- *pip* is a python-based installer that is commonly used to install python packages (i.e., modules or script libraries).
 While Python comes with lots of built-in libraries,